OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Now click the button to compile and upload the code.
 What happens?

 You will get a compilation error.
-When the code is linked together by compiler toolchain, it expects to see a setup() function.
+When the code is linked together by the compiler toolchain, it expects to see a setup() function.

 Restore your code, i.e., uncomment the setup() function.
 Everything should work well now again, i.e., the code compiles and uploads to the Arduino board.